 Use canola oil or some other neutral-tasting oil that has a high smoke point.

 Monitor your oil temperature.
-340° F is too cold – Your donuts will be greasy.
+340° F is too cold – that is to say your donuts will be greasy.
 380° F is too damn hot.
 The outside will be dark and awful while the inside is still gooey.
-Umm gross.
+In summary, gross.
 350°-360° F is your target range.
 Adjust your heat as it approaches the boundaries.
-Don’t be afraid to turn off the stove.
+In reality don’t be afraid to turn off the stove.
 This is the great thing about frying.
 If the oil temperature isn’t where you want it, just wait.
 So liberating.

 Do be careful.
 The oil looks so happy and peaceful in there, but I can assure you that 350° F oil is VERY hot.
 I have the scars from work to prove it.
 Carefully use the slotted spoon to place the donut in the oil and to remove it.
 I gently drop it in the oil with my hand so that it slips inside, but I have been trained to have no fear.
 And the burns to prove it….